2

 Women's Tournament

-See which Australians will play for an NCAA title and their draw for March Madness.
+See which Australians played for an NCAA title in the 2025 March Madness tournament

-- Georgia Amoore and Amelia Hassett Kentucky Wildcats are the three seed in Region 3
+- Georgia Amoore and Amelia Hassett's Kentucky Wildcats eliminated

-Thirteen of Australia's best young basketballers have started their quests NCAA women's national championship during the 2025 March Madness tournament starting March 20, 2025 (AEST).
+Thirteen of Australia's best young basketballers started their quests NCAA women's national championship during the 2025 March Madness tournament starting March 20, 2025.

 - Columbia: Kitty Henderson